Deinacrida heteracantha: Threats

 While D. heteracantha were commonly seen on Little Barrier Island in the 1950s, numbers have declined strongly since then.
 Predation rather than habitat destruction is regarded as the main cause for this.
 Feral cats were present on the island until they were completely eradicated in the 1980s, and may have fed on vulnerable juvenile D. heteracantha.

-Polynesian rats (Rattus exulans), or "kiore" in the Māori language, are one of the top predators of D. heteracantha, preying mostly on juveniles wētās which they kill during the night.
+Polynesian rats (Rattus exulans), or kiore in the Māori language, are one of the top predators of D. heteracantha, preying mostly on juvenile wētās which they kill during the night.
 An increase of the Polynesian rat population occurred after feral cats were eradicated.
 As saddlebacks prey on the wētā during the day, D. heteracantha are thus under constant predation pressure.
 There is evidence suggesting that these rats have a negative impact on the population of these wētā, as is commonly the case with invasive rodents.
 The removal of the kiore in 2004 was a success.
-The population size grew back each year and a four-fold increase was reported six years after the removal.
+The population size grew back each year, and a four-fold increase was reported six years after the removal.

 Other predators include tuatara (Sphenodon punctatus), geckos, the North Island brown kiwi (Apteryx mantelli) during the night, and kingfishers and the long-tailed cuckoo (Urodynamis taitensis) by day.

 Captive breeding and release

 D. heteracantha is currently classified as vulnerable by the IUCN.
-Since 2008 the Department of Conservation has been involved in a captive breeding and release programme to mitigate the risk of having the entire population resident on one island.
+Since 2008, the Department of Conservation has been involved in a captive breeding and release programme to mitigate the risk of having the entire population resident on one island.
 Individuals captured on Hauturu/Little Barrier Island have been successfully bred in captivity at Butterfly Creek and Auckland Zoo.
 The descendants have been released onto Motuora and Tiritiri Matangi Islands.
 Additionally adults from Hauturu/Little Barrier Island have been transferred directly to Motuora.
 It is hoped that the released D. heteracantha will eventually build up self-sustaining populations on these additional predator free islands.
-In 2016 adult female has been observed on Tiritiri Matangi Island in the area where the first population was released.
+In 2016, an adult female was observed on Tiritiri Matangi Island in the area where the first population was released.
 She can only be a descendant of the initial translocated population of 25 individuals released in 2011.
 Individuals translocated onto Tiritiri Matangi island in 2014 have been observed mating.
-In 2018, 300 wētāpunga from Auckland Zoo were translocated to an island in the Noises; at that point 4300 captive-bred individuals had been released on islands in the Hauraki Gulf.
+In 2018, 300 wētāpunga from Auckland Zoo were translocated to an island in the Noises; at that point, 4,300 captive-bred individuals had been released on islands in the Hauraki Gulf.
+In 2023, more than 300 juveniles were released onto two islands in the Bay of Islands.